Skip to main content

 This means that your job was running on a spot instance and was interrupted by AWS because AWS reclaimed the instance in order to fulfil the request for another customer.
 This can happen for multiple components in Conveyor, such as:

-• The Airflow worker running on a kubernetes instance
+• The Airflow worker running on a Kubernetes instance

-• The python/dbt/spark containers running on a kubernetes instance
+• The python/dbt/spark containers running on a Kubernetes instance

 In Airflow, you can see the following error message in the Airflow logs: